West Virginia Consolidated Public Retirement Board

 Contributions

 MPFRS is funded by employee and employer contributions.
 An active employee currently contributes 8.5% of his or her gross monthly salary, and the employer currently contributes 8.5% of the employee's gross monthly salary for a total current combined contribution equal to 17%.
-The Board may, upon recommendation of the Board's actuary, increase the employee contribution rate to 10.5% should the plan not be seventy percent funded by July 1, 2014.
 The Board may increase the employer contribution rate to no more than 10.5% to ensure actuarially sound funding for the plan.
 At no time may the rate of employee contribution exceed the rate of employer contribution.

 Concurrent Employment

-Any active member who has concurrent employment in an additional job or jobs that requires participation in another retirement system administered by CPRB must contribute up to 10.5% of his or her monthly salary from such additional employment to MPFRS.
+Any active member who has concurrent employment in an additional job or jobs that requires participation in another retirement system administered by CPRB must contribute up to 8.5% of his or her monthly salary from such additional employment to MPFRS, and his or her other employer must contribute up to 10.5% of his or her monthly salary from such additional employment to MPFRS.

-Final Average Salary (FAS) is the average of the highest annual compensation received by the member during covered employment for any 5 consecutive plan years (Jan.
-1- Dec.
+Final Average Salary (FAS): The average of the highest annual compensation received by the member during covered employment for any 5 consecutive plan years (Jan.
+1–Dec.
 31) within the last 10 years of service.
-The accrued benefit on behalf of any member is calculated as follows:

-Final Average Salary x Years of Credited Service x Benefit Percentage
+Final Average Salary × Years of Credited Service × Benefit Percentage

 Retirement income payments shall commence on the first day of the calendar month following: 1) The CPRB's receipt of the member's voluntary application to retire; 2) The member's termination of covered employment; and 3) The member's attainment of early or normal retirement criteria.